-Cases of fraud will be reported to the Office of Inspector General: Inspector General's Hotline: 1-800-MIS-LISED www.ed.gov/about/offices/list/oig/hotline Office of Inspector General U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202-1510
+Cases of fraud will be reported to the Office of Inspector General: Inspector General's Hotline: 1-800-MIS-USED

 3.3 Confidentiality of Student Records

 All records and conversations between an aid applicant, his/her family and the Financial Aid staff are confidential and entitled to the protection ordinarily given a counseling relationship.
 No public announcement shall be made of amounts awarded that the student has accepted in his/her aid applications unless required and approved by law or regulation.